 "Sire," he said, "I am a poor clockmender!" he said, "Please do not hang me."

-"Liar people say you are a very good clock mender," said the king, "You steal all my customers away."
+"Liar people say you are a very good clock mender," said the king, "You shall marry Lilla if you mend all my clocks.”

 "What!" the King demanded.